mbachmann/traefik-v2-dev-ci-pipeline/README.md

 - A _DNS token_ to automatically synchronize DNS records with the [Hetzner DNS Api](https://dns.hetzner.com/).
 - A **fork** of this repository.
 **Go to GitHub and create a fork**.
 Any change of this repository requires a _commit and push_ before creating a server.
-This repository is cloned in the new created server and will be used to boot the container infrastructure.
+This repository is cloned into your new created server and will be used to boot the container infrastructure.
+It means you need _**git push**_ rights.

 ### Create a hcloud-token.local file